Princeton, Wisconsin: Culture

 Handcraft Co. produced a knitted slipper sock with a leather sole in Princeton starting in the late 1930s.
 The famed "Muk Luks" became fashionable in the 1940s - 1950s, gracing the cover of magazines and celebrities like Audrey Hepburn, President Eisenhower and others.
 The company at one time employed over 450 workers spread out in 3 factories located in Stevens Point, Markesan and Princeton.
 The Muk Luks brand and patents were sold to Reliable of Milwaukee in the 1970s.
 Handcraft Co. continued producing socks and hosiery into the late 1990s.

+Education

+Public education is provided by the Princeton School District.